Bhanusaiprakash-Bandaru/Amazon-Transportation-data-analysis-using-SQL/README.md

 This project demonstrates the practical use of SQL for analyzing real-world logistics and transportation workflows.
 By applying relational database design, joins, aggregations, and conditional logic, the analysis identifies delivery inefficiencies, regional bottlenecks, and carrier performance variations.
+Identified key operational issues such as delivery delays and high cancellation regions.
+Suggested improvements in carrier performance and shipping methods based on analysis.

 The insights derived from this project can support data-driven decision-making in logistics optimization and operational planning.